 As a fruitful prayer for the Christian life, through the Holy Rosary, the Pope wanted to encourage the faithful to commit to meditating on the Christian mystery when he proposed it in the Apostolic Letter Novo millennio ineunte as a “training (read: training)) in holiness".

 Mary – in this document – is depicted as a figure who helps the faithful to contemplate the beauty of God and in this context, she helps them to contemplate the face of her son through her messianic maternal ministry.
 In this regard, Perrella writes:

-“…nella meditazione dei misteri di Cristo e della salvezza enunciati dal Rosario (misteri della gioia, della luce, del dolore, della gloria), in un certo modo viene evocate la mirabile e teologale polisemia dello sguardo della Madre-Serva del Signore. (cf. RVM, 18-23)” (In contemplating the mysteries of Christ and salvation revealed through the Rosary (mysteries of joy, light, sorrow, glory), in a certain way, there arises an amazing and theological polysemy of views. concerning the Mothers of God).
+“…nella meditazione dei misteri di Cristo e della salvezza enunciati dal Rosario (misteri della gioia, della luce, del dolore, della gloria), in un certo modo viene evocate la mirabile e teologale polisemia dello sguardo della Madre-Serva del Signore. (cf. RVM, 18-23)” (In contemplating the mysteries of Christ and salvation revealed through the Rosary (mysteries of joy, light, sorrow, glory), in a certain way, a wonderful and theological polysemy of views emerges. concerning the Mothers of God).